EatApples/kaleidoscope/rabbitmq/RabbitMQ安装全记录.md

 #### Overview
 A RabbitMQ broker is a logical grouping of one or several Erlang nodes, each running the RabbitMQ application and sharing users, virtual hosts, queues, exchanges, bindings, and runtime parameters.
 Sometimes we refer to the collection of nodes as a cluster.

+#### Port Access
+5672, 5671: used by AMQP 0-9-1 and 1.0 clients without and with TLS

+15672: HTTP API clients, management UI and rabbitmqadmin (only if the management plugin is enabled)

+***5672：客户端连接端口；15672：服务端管理端口***
 #### What is Replicated?
 All data/state required for the operation of a RabbitMQ broker is replicated across all nodes.
 An exception to this are message queues, which by default reside on one node, though they are visible and reachable from all nodes.
 To replicate queues across nodes in a cluster, see the documentation on high availability (note that you will need a working cluster first).